Why first love never dies, and genuine love never get out of style -

-The letter got to Dianna late, in the midst of the end-of-the year examinations.
+The letter got to Dianna late, in the midst of the end-of-the year examination.

 Upon her reading the contents, she was equally confused and unsure of the message.

-She went to Jane, a senior girl of nineteen, and close confidant.
+She went to Jane, a senior girl and close confidant of nineteen.

 Jane explained to her that there is no problem having a male friend.
-“You just need to be careful, and take full control of the relationship.”
+“You just need to be careful, and take full control of the relationship, and never mess up with boys.”
 With experience and maturity, Dianna was guided into better understanding on how to play with boys without getting into trouble.

-Donald graduated from high school, and secured admission to read polymer science at Cambridge University.
+Donald graduated from high school, and was admitted to read polymer science at Cambridge University.

 Two years later Dianna had become a medical student at Kettering University.